Jorg8383/embedded-PIC18-weather_station/README.md

-# Weather Station - PIC18 and the Bosch BMP180 sensor via I2C
+# Weather Station - PIC18 and the BMP180 sensor via I2C

 This weather station project incorporates a PIC18 microcontroller, a Bosch BMP180 barometric pressure sensor, and a Hitachi HD44780 LCD.
 It demonstrates the implementation of two APIs to communicate with the sensor via I2C and the LCD via a 4-bit interface.